UniversalDependencies/docs/_u-dep/xcomp.md

 Note that the above condition “without its own subject” does not mean that a clause is an `xcomp` just because its subject is not _overt._ The subject must be necessarily inherited from a fixed position in the higher clause.
 That is, there should be no available interpretation where the subject of the lower clause may be distinct from the specified role of the upper clause.
 In cases where the missing subject may or must be distinct from a fixed role in the higher clause, `ccomp` should be used instead, as below.
 This includes cases of arbitrary subjects and anaphoric control.
-In the following example, the subject of _start_/_starting_ does not have to be the boss, it is any contextually relevant person or group of people.
-In addition, in these cases, the complement clause can often be replaced by a pronoun like _it_ and it can sometimes be passivized (_Starting the project was recommended by the boss_).
+In the following example, the subject of _start_ or _starting_ does not have to be the boss, it is any contextually relevant person or group of people.
+In addition, in these cases, the complement clause can often be replaced by a pronoun like _it_ or _that_ and it can sometimes be passivized (_Starting the project was recommended by the boss_).

 ~~~ sdparse
 The boss said to start the project